maxkrieg/social-app-web/README.md

 ### How to run in development

-`npm start` to start the Next.js app
+`npm run dev` to start the Next.js app

 ### Graphql schema codegen
 `npm run gen` (ensure graphql server running on port 4000)